 Sunset and the stroll at the Pattaya Beach

 We took a long walk on this road, had our dinner, window shopped a bit (because, hey, you cannot buy on the first day of the trip!) and then proceeded towards the walking street.

-We came across loads of fascinating things along the ocean road.
+We came across loads of fascinating things along the ocean road along the Pattaya beach.